Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

 \section{Method}

-In this section, we introduce how we score muscle fatigue of walking through formulating physiological principles of muscle fatigue into a computational model.
-Specifically, we first summarize the physiological principles and translate them into the prior for the computational model.
-Second, we design features that can reflect the neural control of multiple muscles as the observation.
-Third, we develop the physiologically rational model and mathematically formulate the time-evolved dynamics of fatigue.
-Finally, we form a loss function by the physiological principles of fatigue in order to solve the issue of lacking supervision information.
+In this section, we introduced how we score muscle fatigue of walking through formulating physiological principles of muscle fatigue into a computational model.
+The following sessions introduce how we utilize the physiological principles of the time-evolving fatigue during prolonged walking to extract features, develop fatigue estimator, and evaluate through camparing with other views of fatigue.